NERV-DAO/documentation/NERV by-laws.md

 Internal organization
 </p>

-This chapter explains the objective for which each of the DAO’s bodies were thought of as well as their operating rules and how they should interrelate during DAO’s work.
-The main bodies of the PP are: SEELE, ambassadors, captains, yellow, blue and red teams and the ethical committees.
+This chapter explains the objective for which each of the DAO’s bodies were thought of as well as their operating rules and how they should interrelate during DAO’s activity.

 <p align="center">
 <b>( article 2 )</b><br>